Written by Business Expert Wale Ameen

 It is no mystery why TouchBistro is the number one food selling app on Apple’s App Store.

-TouchBistro provides all the services a fast food restaurant needs in its point-of-sale system.
-The price is good, even for smaller sized fast-food restaurants.
+TouchBistro is an iPad based point of sale system that provides all the services a fast food restaurant needs in its point-of-sale system.
+The price is good, even for smaller fast-food restaurants.

 Why Choose TouchBistro POS?

-Any feature that is specific to the food industry, TouchBistro has.
+Any feature that is specific to the food industry, TouchBistro has it.
 Fast food restaurants require their point-of-sale system offer industry specific features in order to run efficiently, making TouchBistro a great choice.

 Not only is TouchBistro good for managing orders and processing payments, it can also be used for back-office type work.
 Basic employee management along with reporting is also available.